Rebeccacheptoek/Rebeccacheptoek/ReadMe.md

 ### I am a passionate software engineer and a data scientist enthusiast.
 I have expertise in Python, PHP, JavaScript, R, Excel, Power BI, visualization, and machine learning.
-I also have a strong proficiency in Django, Laravel, Pandas, Numoy, Matplotlib, MySQL and PostgreSQL.
+I also have a strong proficiency in Django, Laravel, Pandas, Numpy, Matplotlib, MySQL and PostgreSQL.

 <!--
 **Rebeccacheptoek/Rebeccacheptoek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.